 Farming and horticulture

 The economy of Hawke’s Bay is based on the land.
 Sheep farming has long been important and later beef farming was introduced.
-Dairy farming is important around Dannevirke and Woodville.
+Dairy farming is important in the south, around Dannevirke and Woodville.

 A lot of fruit and vegetables are grown in Hawke’s Bay, especially apples, peaches and squash.
 There are many vineyards.